Many thanks to Hanzík for the Czech translations!

 “How came you to this state?”
-Suku asked the head abbot.
+Suku asked the abbot.

-The abbot replied, “Time and again, my monks tell me they need more developers to meet the provincial governor’s deadlines.
-Very well, I say, I shall beg the governor to advance me the funds needed, and the governor agrees.
-Yet always we deliver one feature where two were agreed upon.
+The abbot replied, “Time and again, my monks tell me they need more developers to meet our deadlines.
+Very well, I say, but I must beg the provincial governor for the funds needed.
+And everyone agrees.
+Yet always we deliver one feature where two were contracted.
 I fear for my head.”